Contribute to Kestra Documentation

 Front Matter

-Several key front matter properties are expected on each page of the documentation.
+Each documentation page is expected to include several key front matter properties.
 We briefly mentioned one of them, icon, in the last section.
 For example, take our Apps page.
 This is the front matter specified on the markdown page:

 ---